kadiyalamani15/manabazaar-webapp/README.md

 ## App Routes

 ### 1. Invoice
-- GET: '/'
+- `GET: '/'`
   - Get products, process the template to showcase products and invoice, today's sales count and amount.
-- POST: '/'
+- `POST: '/'`
   - Submit the Invoice Order, Generate Invoice PDF, store it in datewise folder in local system, in future send it to the customer's Whatsapp Account or App Account.
-- GET: '/getFlats'
+- `GET: '/getFlats'`
   - Gets all flats.

 ### 2. Invoices
-- GET: '/orders' --> invoices
+- `GET: '/invoices'`
   - Get all orders in descending order sorted on date, render the template.
-- POST: '/invoices/due/clearOne/:invoiceID'
+- `POST: '/invoices/due/clearOne/:invoiceID'`
   - To clear orders that are default and update the old PDF with Paid On info in the current date due paid one folder.

 ### 3. Credits
-- GET: '/invoices/due'
+- `GET: '/invoices/due'`
   - Group Invoices on Flat, sort in descending order on total due amount, render the template.
-- POST: '/invoices/due/clearOne/:invoiceID'
+- `POST: '/invoices/due/clearOne/:invoiceID'`
   - To clear orders that are default and also generate an invoice saying paid, save it in the local system and that particular date.
-- POST: '/invoices/due/clearMany/:flat'
+- `POST: '/invoices/due/clearMany/:flat'`
   - To clear orders that are default on selected flat and also generate an invoice saying paid, save it in the local system on that particular date.

 ### 4. Dashboard
 - Under development.

 ### 5. Inventory
-- GET: '/inventory'
+- `GET: '/inventory'`
   - Get all inventory categories, render the template.
-- POST: '/inventory/category/:categoryID/:crud'
+- `POST: '/inventory/category/:categoryID/:crud'`
   - Create, update, and delete category from inventory and corresponding products.
-- GET: '/inventory/category/:categoryID/products'
+- `GET: '/inventory/category/:categoryID/products'`
   - Get all products corresponding to category.
-- POST: '/inventory/category/:categoryID/subcategory/crud'
+- `POST: '/inventory/category/:categoryID/subcategory/crud'`
   - Create, Update, Delete sub category & corresponding products.
-- POST: '/inventory/category/:categoryID/product/:productID/crud'
+- `POST: '/inventory/category/:categoryID/product/:productID/crud'`
   - Create, update, and delete products.
-- GET: '/inventory/noStock'
+- `GET: '/inventory/noStock'`
   - Should generate a PDF for the list of products which are out of stock.

 ## Folder Management System